Heat Advisory issued for Eastern Rensselaer, Montgomery, Northern Fulton by NWS - NewsBreak

 Heat Advisory issued for Eastern Rensselaer, Montgomery, Northern Fulton by NWS

 Effective: 2021-08-11 11:00:00 EDT Expires: 2021-08-11 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Eastern Rensselaer; Montgomery; Northern Fulton; Northern Warren; Northern Washington; Schoharie; Southern Fulton; Southern Herkimer; Southern Washington; Western Albany; Western Greene; Western Schenectady; Western Ulster HEAT ADVISORY REMAINS IN EFFECT FROM 11 AM THIS MORNING TO 8 PM EDT THIS EVENING * WHAT...Heat index values up to 100 degrees expected. * WHERE...Mohawk Valley, Eastern Catskills, Lake George Saratoga Region and the Northern Taconics in eastern New York, Bennington and eastern Windham counties in southern Vermont and Berkshire county in Massachusetts. * WHEN...From 11 AM this morning to 8 PM EDT this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov
+Target Area: Eastern Rensselaer; Montgomery; Northern Fulton; Northern Saratoga; Northern Warren; Northern Washington; Schoharie; Southeast Warren; Southern Fulton; Southern Herkimer; Southern Washington; Western Albany; Western Greene; Western Schenectady; Western Ulster HEAT ADVISORY IN EFFECT FROM 11 AM TO 8 PM EDT WEDNESDAY * WHAT...Heat index values up to 100 degrees expected. * WHERE...Mohawk Valley, Eastern Catskills, Large George Saratoga Region and the Northern Taconics in eastern New York, Bennington and eastern Windham counties in southern Vermont and Berkshire county in Massachusetts. * WHEN...From 11 AM to 8 PM EDT Wednesday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0